 SMOKING IS NOT PERMITTED ON THE SCHOOL PREMISES

 We put out our School Fund box by the office and any contributions are gratefully received.
-Our School Fund provides money for the extras needed by the children during the year (for example: playdough, rabbit food, nails etc.) We would welcome £1 a week.
+Our School Fund provides money for the extras needed by the children during the year (for example: playdough, cooking ingredients, nails etc.) We would welcome £1 a week.

 Our building allows for assisted access for people with disabilities.
 Please press the buzzer outside the front gate and we will send someone to the gate to assist you.
 We annually review our disabled access and have an accessibility plan.